Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 # Mailboxes
 The script only considers primary mailboxes (mailboxes added as separate accounts), no secondary mailboxes.
 This is the same way Outlook handles mailboxes from a signature perspective.
 The script is created for Exchange environments.
-Non-Exchange mailboxes can not have group signatures, but common and mailbox specific signatures.
+Non-Exchange mailboxes can not have OOF messages or group signatures, but common and mailbox specific signatures.
 # Group membership
 The script considers all groups the currently logged-on user belongs to, as well as all groups the currently processed mailbox belongs to.
 For both sets of groups, group membership is searched against the whole Active Directory forest of the currently logged-on user as well as all trusted domains the user can access.